Data-Driven Resilience Assessment against Sparse Sensor Attacks: Data-Driven Sparse Observability Index from Attack-free Data

-From Corollary~\ref{corollary:equivalence}, if $ X^- $ has full row rank, computing $ \rho^{\max} $ is equivalent to computing $ \delta^{\max} $.
-As shown in \cite[Theorem 7]{2022AutomaticaTabuada}, the computation of $ \delta^{\max} $ is coNP-hard, and thus the computation of $ \rho^{\max} $ via Algorithm~\ref{algorithm:attack-free} is also coNP-hard.
-This implies that determining the index is computationally intense.
-However, under specific conditions, this computation can be executed in polynomial time, as described in the following proposition. \begin{proposition} Suppose that the attack-free data $ (X,\widetilde{Y}) $ are given.
-If $ X^- $ has full row rank and every eigenvalue of $ X^+ \left(X^-\right)^\dagger $ has geometric multiplicity one, i.e.,

-then $\rho^{\max}$ can be computed in polynomial time. \end{proposition} \begin{proof} We first show that a solution of the following problem, $ \bar \rho^{\max} $, is equivalent to the data-driven sparse observability index $ \rho^{\max} $:
+From Corollary~\ref{corollary:equivalence}, if $ \rank X^- = n $, computing $ \varrho^{\max} $ is equivalent to computing $ \delta^{\max} $.
+As shown in \cite[Theorem 7]{2022AutomaticaTabuada}, the computation of $ \delta^{\max} $ is coNP-hard, and thus the computation of $ \varrho^{\max} $ via Algorithm~\ref{algorithm:attack-free} is also coNP-hard.
+This indicates that the problem is computationally intractable in general.
+However, under a specific condition, this computation can be executed in polynomial time, as described in the following proposition. \begin{proposition} Given the attack-free data $ (X,\widetilde{Y}) $, if $ \rank X^- = n $ and every eigenvalue of $ X^+ \left(X^-\right)^\dagger $ has geometric multiplicity one, then $\varrho^{\max}$ can be computed in polynomial time. \end{proposition} \begin{proof} Due to space limitations, we omit the proof. \end{proof}